derekargueta/envoy-rot-cipher-filter/README.md

 - The organization of the Envoy made it a little difficult to piece this project together.
 For example, _all_ the Envoy filter configs are in one directoy, and _all_ the Envoy filter implementations are in a different directory, etc. instead of having the code organized by module where each module has all of its pieces in one directory.
 This organization makes sense for the size of Envoy's project, but again makes it difficult to piece together everything that, for example, the buffer filter does.
 - Despite the above 2 "complaints", Envoy does provide a very clean API to work with.
 I found this to be a much easier exercise than implementing an Nginx module, which took a day-long workshop and I'm still not confident in my Nginx module development.
 - I noticed there's some scripts in `envoy/tools/` such as `stack_decode.py` that may have been helpful in debugging but I couldn't figure out how to get them to work.
+- The bazel build procedure is pretty slick.
+Props to the Envoy team!
+- If you want to write Envoy filters, you can't shy away from reading a lot of C++ :)